Ralph H. Metcalfe Federal Building

 All visitors must pass through security screening to enter the building.
 Main entrances to the building are located on the north (Jackson Boulevard side) and the west (Clark Street side).
 An accessible entrance is available via automatic sliding doors on Jackson Boulevard.

 The building includes offices for the Environmental Protection Agency (EPA), the U.S. Department of Housing & Urban Development (HUD), the U.S. Department of Agriculture.
-In the most recent (2017) Tenant Satisfaction Survey, 69% rated the facility and GSA services four or five on a five-point scale.

 In 2015 high-efficiency T-8 light fixtures were installed throughout the building as part of an Energy Savings Performance Contract.
 In spring 2014 the building upgraded its escalators serving the lobby up to the third floor.
 The new energy-efficient escalator system utilizes EcoMod technology to adjust escalator speed as riders approach and slow the escalators when not in use.
 Ongoing projects include installation of a new turnstile secure entry system and restoration of the plaza and sidewalk along Jackson Boulevard and Clark and Van Buren Streets.